uzh-dqbm-cmi/lab-website/content/publication/Rakebrandt2024/index.md

 - Anneli Peters
 - Nicole Joller
 publication_types: ["2"]
-abstract: "This study identifies a subset of memory T helper 1 (Th1) cells that influence subsequent immune responses regardless of specificity.
-These innate acting memory Th1 cells are recruited to inflammation sites, rapidly producing cytokines that modulate disease susceptibility.
-While they offer protection during infections, they can also accelerate autoimmune diseases such as multiple sclerosis."
+abstract: "Through immune memory, infections have a lasting effect on the host.
+While memory cells enable accelerated and enhanced responses upon rechallenge with the same pathogen, their impact on susceptibility to unrelated diseases is unclear.
+We identify a subset of memory T helper 1 (Th1) cells termed innate acting memory T (TIA) cells that originate from a viral infection and produce IFN-γ with innate kinetics upon heterologous challenge in vivo.
+Activation of memory TIA cells is induced in response to IL-12 in combination with IL-18 or IL-33 but is TCR independent.
+Rapid IFN-γ production by memory TIA cells is protective in subsequent heterologous challenge with the bacterial pathogen Legionella pneumophila.
+In contrast, antigen-independent reactivation of CD4+ memory TIA cells accelerates disease onset in an autoimmune model of multiple sclerosis.
+Our findings demonstrate that memory Th1 cells can acquire additional TCR-independent functionality to mount rapid, innate-like responses that modulate susceptibility to heterologous challenges."
 featured: false
-projects: [memory-th1-cells]
 summary: "We identify memory Th1 cells that act as innate cells, impacting the immune response to unrelated diseases and potentially accelerating autoimmune conditions."
 tags:
 - Immunology